tomhall82/bodybuilding/README.md

 ![bodybuilding-colour-pallett](assets\documentation\Bodybuilding-palette.png)

-The website uses a seletion of blues and greys created using the [coolors](https://coolors.co/) website.
+The website uses a selection of blues and greys created using the [coolors](https://coolors.co/) website.

 ### Typography